mmtk/mmtk-jikesrvm/README.md

 ### Getting Sources (for MMTk and JikesRVM)

-You would need the correct revisions of MMTk and JikesRVM.
+You will need the correct revisions of MMTk and JikesRVM.
 Both are checked in as git submodules under `repos`.
 You would simply need to run the following lines under the root directory of `mmtk-jikesrvm` to fetch submodules' sources for MMTk and JikesRVM: